-The most commonly prescribed analgesic was paracetamol (51.50%, n = 102) followed by Non-Steroidal Anti-Inflammatory drugs [diclofenac (43.9%, n = 87) and Ibuprofen (18.70%, n = 37)] and tramadol (17.20%, n = 34).
-Other pharmacologic intervention provided was dexamethasone in 62.7% (n = 74) of the patients and an antiseptic mouthwash in 29.7% (n = 35) of the patients.
-There was considerable overlap of antibiotic combinations used in different clinical situations, as per best clinical practice guidelines for orofacial infections of bacterial origin.
+The most commonly prescribed analgesic was paracetamol (51.5%, n=102), next were non-steroidal anti-inflammatory drugs [diclofenac (43.9%, n=87) and Ibuprofen (18.7%, n=37)] and tramadol (17.2%, n=34).
+Other pharmacologic intervention provided was dexamethasone in 62.7% (n=74) of the patients, and an antiseptic mouthwash in 29.7% (n=35).
+Antibiotic combinations used in different clinical situations overlapped considerably as per best clinical practice guidelines for orofacial infections of bacterial origin (Table 4).

 Surgical treatment modality